chenjunonly/home/about.md

 permalink: /about/
 ---

-## Welcome to My Pages

-My background is a statistical geneticist within R&D department.
+My background is a **statistical geneticist** within R&D department.
 I have over 11 years working on statisticalgenetics and bioinformatic areas.
 Where my responsibilities included Lead and direct activities that delivermolecular tools and genomic analyses to achieve genetic gains, competitive advantage and business objectives.Develop or utilize existing genomic tools and methods to improve genetic gain in pedigree; develop or utilizeexisting genomic tools and methods to improve selection in product pipeline; develop or utilize genome toolsand methods to understand genetic resources and relationships; identify genes and mutations associated withunderstand traits; implement genomic tools into the pedigree and product pipeline; provide ongoing requirementsfor the genomic R&D database; increase knowledge in genomic research.

-### Research Interesting:
+### **Research Interesting**:

-• Bioinformatics, Statistical computing, and statistical graphics.
+• Bioinformatic, Statistical computing, and statistical graphics.
 • Exploratory Data Analysis, in particularly of big Data analysis.
 • Develop statistical method and program to analyze next generation sequence data sets and RNA-seq in humanand animal.
 • Population genomic studies using high density SNP data, numerical and statistical methods with applications ingenomic selection.